bezokurepo/papers/README.md

 "If I have seen further, it is by standing on the shoulders of giants", Sir Isaac Newton
-# The bezoku papers repo is regularly updated, sharing research for low resource and indigenous language technology
+# Find below some powerful research about and adjacent to low resource and indigenous language data, annotation and modeling
 # 1) Primary research for low resource and indigenous languages
 ## Challenges and Strategies in Cross-Cultural NLP, Hershcovich et al https://aclanthology.org/2022.acl-long.482.pdf
 ## On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?, Bender et al https://dl.acm.org/doi/pdf/10.1145/3442188.3445922